The Town Hall (New York City): Late 20th century to present

-The NYU Club continued to occupy Town Hall's upper-story clubhouse space until 1989 when it filed for bankruptcy.
+When Town Hall reopened, it initially primarily hosted Town Hall Foundation presentations, along with event rentals.
+Rental income sometimes comprised 90% of the venue's budget during that decade.
+In the late 1980s, it began sponsoring a wider range of events, such as classical and vocal chamber music series.
+John Rockwell of The New York Times described the building in 1989 as "about the best midsized concert hall in town", at which point it was still being rented out much of the time.
+The NYU Club continued to occupy Town Hall's upper-story clubhouse space until 1989, when the club filed for bankruptcy.
 The clubhouse space was leased the following to the New Yorker Club, a majority-minority social club, which raised $800,000 to renovate the clubhouse space.

 The Town Hall Foundation received a $281,000 grant in 1992 to fund the restoration of Town Hall's marquee.
 The architect Bonnie Roche was also hired to replace the doors, add information kiosks, and make the venue wheelchair-accessible.
 Town Hall had become profitable by the late 1990s, with an attendance of 400,000 in 1996.
 The Town Hall Foundation was raising money for a roof replacement, seat refurbishment, and repainting of the interior.
-The foundation also wanted to produce its own events, so it started raising funds for a sound system, and it also sought to create a chamber orchestra and host a festival of foreign films.
+Amid the ongoing restoration of Times Square, the foundation also wanted to produce its own events.
+During that decade, it started raising funds for a sound system, and it also sought to create a chamber orchestra and host a festival of foreign films.

 In March 2012, the United States Department of the Interior designated Town Hall as a National Historic Landmark.
 The Rockwell Group proposed replacing the lighting on the facade and marquee in 2019.